Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “URLs are important elements that, for some reason, get overlooked frequently,” says Ellie Moore of the bolt way.
 “If your URL has a lot of numbers and punctuation marks in it, then just like users would have a hard time understanding it, so will search engines.

-In addition to making sure your site is technically sound before you launch it, you also need to set up the tools and reports you’ll use to track your site’s SEO performance so that you’ll know which activities and campaigns are performing well and which are falling flat.
+In addition to making sure your site is technically sound before you launch it, you also need to set up marketing reporting software and reports you’ll use to track your site’s SEO performance.
+So that you’ll know which activities and campaigns are performing well and which are falling flat.

 “One specific thing I would focus on is to set up Google Search Console, connect it to Google Analytics, and create a KPI dashboard of how your SEO efforts are performing,” says Drew Beechler of High Alpha.
 “Track the number ranking keywords, impressions, and organic search users to your website.”